fluencelabs/docs/docs/stake/bridge_guide/bridge_guide.md

 When moving funds from Fluence to Ethereum, you'll need to pay transaction fees in two currencies _separately_:

-1. FLT: for the Fluence network fees when you initiate the withdrawal
+1. FLT: for the Fluence Network fees when you initiate the withdrawal
-2. ETH: for the Ethereum network fees when you claim the withdrawal after the challenge period
+2. ETH: for the Ethereum Network fees when you claim the withdrawal after the challenge period

 ### Prepare your wallet